joannaalexander/fotpog/README.md

-"Donnie Darko" (2001), directed by Richard Kelly, gained a cult following for its enigmatic storyline and memorable performances, including Jake Gyllenhaal's.
+"Spirited Away" (2001), directed by Hayao Miyazaki, became the first non-English language film to win the Academy Award for Best Animated Feature.